A recognized leader in his field, Michael focuses on energy M&A, capital markets and financing transactions.

 cum laude, Member, Order of the Coif, Note Editor, New York University Law Review

-The Carlyle Group in the $590 million acquisition, by its affiliate, of three natural gas-fired generation facilities in New England, with combined capacity of 1,100 MW, from Emera Inc.
+The Carlyle Group in the US$590 million acquisition, by its affiliate, of three natural gas-fired generation facilities in New England, with combined capacity of 1,100 MW, from Emera Inc.

 Macquarie Infrastructure Corp. in its sale of Bayonne Energy Center, a power generation facility in Bayonne, New Jersey.